Zimpler/hiring/README.md

 ## We use:

- * Rails on JRuby on JBoss on Ubuntu on AWS
+ * Rails on Ubuntu on AWS
  * cross-domain javascripts
  * EC2+RDS+S3+Route53+ELB+...
  * Fast Fourier Transforms